-Centennial College's Electro-Mechanical Engineering Technology – Automation and Robotics (Fast-Track) program is for qualified college or university graduates of engineering and science programs.
-These applicants gain direct admission into year two (semester three) of this three-year engineering program and receive their advanced diploma in two years (four semesters).
+Centennial College's Electromechanical Engineering Technology – Automation and Robotics (Fast-Track) program is for qualified college or university graduates of engineering and science programs.
+If that's you, you'll gain direct admission into Year 2 (Semester 3) of this three-year engineering program and receive your advanced diploma in two years (four semesters).

-This applied science program's courses provide a thorough understanding of theory, along with practical hands-on laboratory experience.
-Special attention is given to embedded systems using microcontrollers, quality control using vision inspection and SPC, and continuous feedback control using PID.
-You also learn integration of automated equipment through its design, fabrication and installation.
+This applied science program's courses will provide a thorough understanding of theory along with practical, hands-on laboratory experience.
+Embedded systems using microcontrollers, quality control using vision inspection and SPC, and continuous feedback control using PID will receive special attention.
+You'll also learn integration of automated equipment through its design, fabrication and installation.

 - Centennial College's Automation and Robotics diploma is recognized across Canada.

 - Real-time industrial application studies with industrial production equipment are provided as you study in the first fluid power training centre in Canada.

 - The option exist for two paid work terms (see program #4136).

 - There is a strong Automation and Robotics Student Society on campus.

 - You complete a three-year program in two years (plus time spent in two work term placements for the co-op option).

 - Robotics programmer

 - PLC programmer